 Having started one congregation, I accepted an appointment by the UUA to be the New Congregation Minister for the Columbine Unitarian Universalist Church in Littleton, Colorado, in February 1993.
 The people from other area congregations who were forming the Columbine church shared my longing to journey with an appreciation for our spiritual diversity.

 I wrote about my experiences during the tragic shootings at Columbine High School.
 And in the years that followed, I learned a lot about the importance of spirituality for survivors of traumatic events.
 Spiritual trauma is as devastating as physical and emotional trauma, and so three years after the Columbine High shootings, I co-founded the UU Trauma Response Ministry.
 Some of the other co-founders had ministered at the wreckage of the World Trade Center in the days after September 11, 2001.
 Others were police and fire chaplains.

 I was first called as Senior Minister to the UU Church of Buffalo in 2000.
 The congregation is at the heart of the vibrant Elmwood Village neighborhood, where Buffalo’s working class meets its world-class arts and music communities.

 I fell in love with interim ministry when I served our UU Fellowship in Corvallis, Oregon.
-I've since served in interim ministries in Canton, NY, and Rochester, NY.
-I currently am serving as the Interim Minister of the Unitarian Church of Baton Rouge.
-I love the challenge of interim ministry because it requires specialized skills in managing change in congregations and requires all the skills of settled ministry, too.
+I've since served in interim ministries in Canton, NY, Rochester, NY, and the Unitarian Church of Baton Rouge.
+I am currently the Interim Minister of All Souls Unitarian Church in Indianapolis.

 Rev. Joel Miller